luksari/canvy/README.md

-# PAINTIVE

 ## Description
-**paintive** is an Android application that allows user to draw with color selection.
+**Canvy** is an Progressive Web Application that allows user to draw on canvas, with color & thickness selection.

 ## Functionalities
 Functionalities that I have decided to implement: